COVID-19 Safety and Adaptations Policy

 Designated COVID-19 Safety Lead

-- If still dissatisfied, please contact the Area Manager
+- If still dissatisfied, contact the Area Manager

-All working staff are expected to complete online training and provide a certificate of completion.
-This training will be identified and shared by the nursery manager in advance.
-Staff are also expected to join the nursery manager and/or Designated COVID-19 Safety Lead on training sessions about nursery procedures, including information about the Health and Safety Operation Procedures COVID-19 Site Response guidance and setting Risk Assessment.
+Staff are expected to join the nursery manager and/or Designated COVID-19 Safety Lead on regular training sessions about nursery procedures, including information about the Employee and Parent COVID-19 Procedures.

 Testing & Vaccination